georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ROC-AUC is the measure across all possible thresholds.

-Logistic Regression: **77.54%**<br>
+Logistic Regression: **72.88%**<br>
-Random Forest:  70.34%
+Random Forest:  66.27%

 The Logistic Regression model returned the best ROC-AUC score.

+**Precision-Recall AUC**

+Precision-Recall AUC is the measure across all possible thresholds.

+Logistic Regression: **62.69%**<br>
+Random Forest:  54.24%

+The Logistic Regression model returned the best Precision-Recall score.

 ### Conclusion

 After assessing both models, I determined that the Logistic Regression model was the best performing model for determing fraud status.
-I based this decision on the performance metrics and ROC-AUC of both models.
+I based this decision on the performance metrics, ROC-AUC and Precision-Recall AUC scores of both models.
+I used the scores from from a 60:40 split of the data, as an 80:20 split woulc have resulted in overfitting and not have predicted correctly on unseen data.

 ### Background